CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention

-However, prevailing research predominantly concentrates on modeling human cognition under standard and ideal conditions, often neglecting the nuanced impact of external stimuli \cite{do2021simulation,park2020intermittent}.
-Alternatively, some studies treat external stimuli as a constant presence throughout the cognitive process \cite{bourgin2019cognitive}.
-We contend that a more nuanced modeling approach is imperative, particularly when dealing with dynamic stimuli that can fluctuate over time, contingent upon users' performance.
+We propose that a more nuanced modeling approach is imperative, particularly when dealing with dynamic stimuli that can fluctuate over time, contingent upon users' performance.
 This nuanced approach involves stimuli variation at fine timescales, exerting a continuous influence on human cognitive behaviors.
 To illustrate, consider an animated visual stimulus conveying time pressure \cite{slobounov2000neurophysiological}.
 Such stimuli inform users of the passage of time, evoking sensations of pressure.
 Representing these stimuli as a binary existence indicator would oversimplify their nuanced effects.
-Therefore, our paper raises a fundamental question: \textbf{How can we simulate the impact of dynamic environmental stimuli on the regulation of human cognitive behaviors with precision at a fine-grained level?}
+Therefore, this paper raises a fundamental question: \textbf{How can we simulate the impact of dynamic environmental stimuli on the regulation of human cognitive behaviors with precision at a fine-grained level?}